-Because we refuse to watch any of the pimple popping/extracting videos out there (we have sensitive stomachs), we were shocked to learn that you can get blackheads in your ears.
-It's unfortunately most certainly a thing, and what causes them isn't anything out of the ordinary.
+Blackheads can pop up just about anywhere—even in hard-to-reach areas like your... ears?
+Yes, unfortunately, blackheads can form in the delicate skin of your ear, and what causes them isn't anything out of the ordinary.
 "Blackheads in the ear are just like those on the face," says dermatologist Arielle N.B.
 Kauvar, MD.
 "They are caused by excess oil that gets trapped in the pore, which is the opening of the hair follicle."

-But what may seem like something with an easy fix isn't; dealing with blackheads in ears require more than standard acne care.
+But, that doesn't mean fixing the issue is easy: Dealing with blackheads in ears require more than standard acne care.
 We asked Kauvar to break it down for us and give us her tips on how to deal with them.
-Keep reading to see what she has to say.

 Use Exfoliating Products

 According to Kauvar, you can use the same acne-fighting exfoliators meant for your face for your ears as well.
 Ingredients such as retinol and salicylic acid will help treat those blackheads and prevent future breakouts.
 She suggests applying any product with a Q-tip and being careful not have anything run down the ear canal.

 Kauvar suggests cleansing your ears with a facecloth and gentle cleanser at the end of your shower to prevent future breakouts since your skin is warm and hydrated from the steam by then.
 She says this is especially helpful for those who are acne-prone.

 Don't Extract Yourself

 It's always super tempting to squeeze out a blackhead yourself—there's a guilty pleasure to it.
 But Kauvar urges her patients not to.
 "They are difficult to visualize," she says.
 "Picking and squeezing can be very painful on the ear because cartilage is sensitive.
 It can also lead to infection."